Hungarian motorcycle Grand Prix: Cancelled Revival at Balatonring

-However, progress on the circuit was very slow due to the outbreak of the Financial crisis of 2007–2008 which caused the Spanish construction industry to be plunged into an economic meltdown and plummeting the value of the Hungarian Forint as well.
+However, progress on the circuit was very slow due to the 2008 financial crisis which caused the Spanish construction industry to be plunged into an economic meltdown and plummeting the value of the Hungarian Forint as well.
 Problems related to acquiring the necessary permits were also present, halting the work that Sedesa was doing.
 Only the clearing and levelling of the land had been done by this time and this caused the Balatonring organisers to request the subsequent removal of the venue from the calendar on 13 May 2009.
-The reason for the delay was because the financial crisis hit Hungary hard and a cold winter had delayed the progress.
+The reason for the delay was because of the 2008 financial crisis and a cold winter.
 The initial reports were that the grand prix had been postponed to 2010, scheduling the race to be held on 19 September 2010, the organisers and circuit owners being confident that the circuit would be finished in time.
 When a British tourist went over to Lake Balaton for a vacation in August 2009, he reported to crash.net that the surroundings of the track are barren, that the locals in the village of Sávoly were excited and that he personally was disappointed that the circuit itself was flat, comparing it to the more hilly Snetterton Circuit.
 In November 2009, The Budapest Times reported that Sedesa was 'almost certain' to receive a 50 million Euro (15.3 billion Forint) loan from the state-owned Hungarian Development Bank, which was necessary to finish the project by the then delayed deadline of August 2020.
 The organisers asked for the loan earlier in the year and as the approval process was longer than expected, the company began construction at its own risk at the beginning of October 2009.
 The government could guarantee of up to 80% of the proposed 50 million Euro loan but, in return, the contract with Dorna Sports had to be extended until 2019 – the previous contract secured Hungarian races until 2013 – so that the loan could be approved.
 Once the circuit itself was to be completed, a logistics centre and luxury hotel were also planned to be built after.
 The cost of the entire project was still estimated to be around 80 to 90 million Euro's, but now the 74.7 million Euro government support along with the loan guarantee had significantly driven up cost by now.